DhanteyUD/OGTL-Awards/README.md

 # OGTL-Awards
-A Simple React application for all Outsource Global Technology Limited (OGTL) awards
+An application for all Outsource Global Technology Limited (OGTL) awards